The Wax Factory Character Interviews

 1. What can you tell us about yourself?

-The Wax Factory is a bit different you see, The Wax Factory didn’t just make candles nor do I in fact I intend to go by my great grandfather’s old creations.
+The Wax Factory is a bit different, you see.
+The Wax Factory didn’t just make candles, nor do I; in fact, I intend to go by my great-grandfather’s old creations.
 The Wax Factory here is bigger and broader.
-Here it deals with not just candles but everyday items and unique items all to be created from wax.
-The wax is made here, things are created from it and most of all it acted and will continue to act as a shop where people can come in to see what we have and buy these elaborate wax items.
-I’ve done a lot of reading on my great grandfather’s business from old books down in the basement and my vision is to make this place as authentic to how it was back in the day.
-Oh I’m giddy just thinking about it!
+Here, it deals with not just candles but also everyday items and unique items, all to be created from wax.
+The wax is made here, things are created from it, and most of all, it acts and will continue to act as a shop where people can come in to see what we have and buy these elaborate wax items.
+I’ve done a lot of reading on my great-grandfather’s business from old books down in the basement, and my vision is to make this place as authentic to how it was back in the day.
+Oh, I’m giddy just thinking about it!

 3. Care to tell us a little history on the town of Craven Hollow?